Grace Banker: Life

 On arrival in Paris, Banker and her team were posted to the headquarters of the Advance Section in Chaumont sur Haute Marne, which was then the headquarters of General John J. Pershing.
 Five months later, Banker was asked to move to the war front, to the First Army headquarters at Ligny-en-Barrois, south of Saint-Mihiel.
 On 25 August 1918, she moved to the war front with only five operators helping her.
 For this operation at Saint-Mihiel, Banker had to make a choice of the best operators for the job, she selected: Suzanne Prevot, Esther Fresnel, Helen Hill, Berthe Hunt, and Marie Lange.
 Equipped with gas masks and helmets, the women operated from trenches where the danger was real; despite this, those not chosen to go felt left out.

-During offensive operations at Saint-Mihiel, though artillery bombing was in force, Banker and her team of operators manned the switchboards.
+During offensive operations at Saint-Mihiel, though artillery bombing was in force, Banker and her team operated the switchboards.
 When the First Army headquarters moved to Bar-le-Duc in September, Banker and her operators had to work in a place which was damaged extensively.
 They operated even under heavy bombing by German planes, but no team members were injured.
 They worked under severe weather conditions without heating, and their barracks leaked, and were later gutted, making conditions even harsher.

 Following the Armistice of 11 November 1918, fighting ceased.
 Banker and her team were then ordered to return to Paris.
 In Paris, Banker was deputed initially to work at the temporary residence of President Woodrow Wilson.
 As she did not find this job exciting compared to the work at the war front, she accepted an offer to move to the Army of Occupation at Coblenz, Germany; while there she was awarded the Distinguished Service Medal.